The Game

 1999

 Danger, community, and the audacity to go anywhere.
-EQ didn't just make a fantasy world — it went to the moon, opened the Planes of Power, and threw you at Quarm.
+EQ didn't just make a fantasy world.
+It went to the moon, opened the Planes of Power, and threw you at Quarm.
 The world felt massive and genuinely dangerous.
 Running through Kithicor at night was a story you told for years.
 That sense of weight, consequence, and sheer ambition is the foundation of everything we're building.

 Star Wars Galaxies